benisalla/MGTLR/README.md

 ---

-### Built With
+## Built With
-This section should list any major frameworks/libraries used to bootstrap your project:
+This section lists the major frameworks/libraries used to bootstrap your project:
 - [PyTorch](https://pytorch.org/)

 ---